russell-n/thetuna/tuna/infrastructure/arguments/runarguments.rst

-.. _optimizer-interface-run-strategy:
+.. _tuna-interface-run-strategy:

 The Run Strategy
 ----------------

-This is the strategy for the `run` sub-command than runs the OPTIMIZER.
+This is the strategy for the `run` sub-command than runs the TUNA.

 .. uml::